Simon-Brandt/ShellArgparser/README.md

 You may have noticed that we didn't use an equals sign (`=`) to delimit option names and their values, here.
 Though from the former examples it may seem as if it was related to the usage of short option names, for the argparser, it is completely arbitrary whether you use spaces or equals signs.
 Again, typing spaces is faster on the command line, but using the explicit equals sign makes a script's code more legible.

 This has the additional advantage that it's clear to a user (reading *e.g.* your script's manual) that the value belongs to the option before, and that it's not a flag followed by a positional argument.
-As long as this user doesn't know that the argparser only treats values following option names as positional arguments when they're separated by a double hyphen, it may look confusing.
+As long as this user doesn't know that the argparser only treats values following option names as positional arguments when they're separated by a double hyphen or doubled plus sign, it may look confusing.

 Moreover, using an equals sign is the only way of providing arguments starting with a hyphen to an option, since a whitespace-separated word would be interpreted as (possibly nonexistent) option name.
 By this, you can give negative numbers on the command line.